ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/interface/example1/_index.md

 ## *submission_script.R*

-A submission script should be supplied by the user.
+A submission script should be supplied by the user, which in this case registers an external object, reads it in, and then writes it back to the pipeline as a data product component.
 In the above example, this script is located in *<local_repo>/inst/SCRC/scotgov_management/submission_script.R*.

 ```R
 library(SCRCdataAPI)